'Becoming Taiwanese' Inspired

 FACTS to be known, simply: The implication is BAD that Taiwan did not and will not acknowledge.

-Two street names of Taipei's major historical tourist attraction Dadaocheng are
+Two street names of Taipei's major historical tourist attraction Dadaocheng are derogatory terms for China's ethnic minorities in the 16th and18th century.

 Both names were banned and rectified 70 years ago in China.
 The implication is BAD that Taiwan did not and will not change.

-o Taiwan government officials over the last 70 years acknowledged or interested in this major travesty.
+No Taiwan government officials over the last 70 years acknowledged or interested in this major travesty.

 Dihua 迪化 : 啓迪教化 'Enlighten the uncivilized people'